 \\Other courses may be substituted or added with the approval of the concentration coordinator.

-Student Plan of Study: Environmental Health - 48 credit (Accelerated 42 Credit Option for Health Professionals MD, DVM, DMD/DDS, PharmD, etc.)
+College of Public Health and Health Professions Student Plan of Study: Environmental Health - 48 credit

+(Accelerated 42 Credit Option for Health Professionals MD, DVM, DMD/DDS, PharmD, etc.)